Wandergluf/OAuth2.0_example/README.md

 ## What is semantic parsing?
 Semantic parsing is the process of mapping a natural language sentence into an intermediate logical form which is a formal representation of its meaning.

-The formal representation should be a detailed representation of the complete meaning of the natural language sentence in a fully fo
+The formal representation should be a detailed representation of the complete meaning of the natural language sentence in a fully formal language that:

+* Has a rich ontology of types, properties, a